awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.container.console.md

 string endpoint = appConfig["API_ENDPOINT"];
 ```

-**Note**
-Elastic Beanstalk doesn't support passing environment variables to \.NET Core applications and multiple\-application IIS deployments that use a [deployment manifest](dotnet-manifest.md)\.

 See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

 ## The aws:elasticbeanstalk:container:dotnet:apppool namespace<a name="dotnet-namespaces"></a>